University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 # **1. Introduction**

+[INSERT SECTION ON INTRO TO PUBLIC HELATH GENOMICS, WORKFLOW AND SALMONELLA]

 <img width="804" height="583" alt="image" src="https://github.com/user-attachments/assets/9adc05b6-a0ff-4e59-9a03-e8d57d3fc899" />

 ## 1.1 Practical Overview

-[INSERT SECTION ON INTRO TO PUBLIC HELATH GENOMICS AND SALMONELLA]

 In this practical we will be testing different tools for bacterial species classification including `kraken2`, `bracken` and `FastANI`.
 These three tools complement one another and answer different biological questions.